flisanp/ms1-ceramic-studio/README.md

 - [Contact](https://github.com/flisanp/ms1-ceramic-studio/blob/e40082965bbd60de13ec95dec8225cf396bce877/wireframes/Contact.png)

 #### Design result vs. wireframes
-##### SHOP
+- ##### SHOP
 I wanted the ceramist to somehow be able to sell her work through the website but since we haven't learned the technologies to implement that yet I decided that I'll show her work in an image gallery and let people make orders.
 This didn't feel absolute right with what I wanted to achieve and after have discussed the issue with my mentor we talked about adding a link to an online materketplace outside the page, like Etsy.
 This solution was very satisfying and I think that the website gained a more clear purpose.
-##### GALLERY
+- ##### GALLERY
-My main idea was to have a gallery which makes images larger onclick so that a user can view the products more thorough.
+My main idea was to have a gallery with images that got bigger when clicked so that a user can view the products more thorough.
 Unfortunately I'm lacking the skills to do this so I then decided to have bigger images and fewer in a row.
+I also choose between different titles for the page such as WORK and COLLECTION but I decided that GALLERY made most sense for the purpose.

 # Features